openenclave/openenclave/docs/Contributing.md

 implementing any major changes.
 We want your contributions, but we also want to make sure the community is in agreement before you invest your time.

-You may be asked by maintainers to provide a design document before writing an implementation.
+You may be asked by Committers to provide a design document before writing an implementation.
 The simplest way to provide this is through a Pull Request to our repository with a Markdown style document (like this one) to the [docs/DesignDocs](DesignDocs) folder, and see its [readme](DesignDocs/README.md)